Hip Thrust Workouts: Target Your Glutes and Lower Body

 5. Complete the desired number of reps on one leg before switching to the other leg.

-Single-leg hip thrusts can be challenging, especially if you are new to the exercise.
+Single-leg thrusts can be challenging, especially if you are new to the exercise.
 It’s important to focus on proper form and engage your core and glutes throughout the movement.
 You can start with bodyweight-only single-leg hip thrusts and gradually add resistance using a barbell or resistance band as you get stronger.

 Adding single-leg hip thrusts to your workout routine can help you get stronger, more stable, and more balanced in your lower body as a whole.It’s also a great way to target each glute muscle individually and prevent muscular imbalances.